CMU-Graphics/Scotty3D/assignments/A4/T2-skeleton.md

 Where $T_{p_e}$ is a translation by $p_e$ and $R_{ra @ a}$ rotates by angle $ra$ around axis $a$.

-Bones without a parent are just translated by the skeleton's base point, $r$, and current base offset, $o$:
+Bones without a parent are translated by the skeleton's base point, $r$, and current base offset, $o$:
 $$X_{\emptyset \gets b} \equiv T_{r+o}$$

 The overall transform from each bone to local space can be computed recursively: